Is Amsterdam safe to visit? A comprehensive safety guide

 Before you visit Amsterdam, check your country’s official travel guidelines for the Netherlands and follow any safety protocols that have been put in place.
 The Netherlands has a Global Peace Index of 21, meaning you can feel pretty comfortable about making travel plans.

 When you're visiting Amsterdam, see the wonderful sights and keep your belongings close.
-Stow large bags in a Bounce storage locker for peace of mind and ease of getting around.
+Stow large bags in a Bounce storage facility for peace of mind and ease of getting around.
 Why carry more than you have to?
-Pickpocketing is common, especially in high-traffic tourist areas.
-Unsavory characters offering to sell stolen goods or drugs are also common.
+It's good to note that pickpocketing can occur in high-traffic tourist areas.

 So while Amsterdam safety won't be at the top of your travel planning, no guide is perfect.
 We recommend you do additional research before you pack your bags for this terrific destination.